Verizon, AT&T, Comcast Say They Will Not Sell Customer Browsing Histories

 Comcast is known to inject packets into http streams to put up their own messaging, they've done it before.
 Now they will sell that space / service.

-To clarify: Google doesn't sell data (Score:2)
+To clarify: Google doesn't sell data (Score:3)

 You said it, but your wording was such that it might be unclear.
 Google doesn't sell information about users.
 Google sells ads.
 The user data their golden egg they keep top secret, and use to sell ads.